NicolasGB/filecrab/README.md

   [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole.rs).
 - Server can be run in distant or embedded mode.
 - The cli can manage multiple instances of filecrab.
+- A web front end to download files directly from the web.

 ## Security